sameer-patel-dev/Data-Science-Portfolio/README.md

 #### Problem Statement: From the given ‘Iris’ dataset,Predict the optimum number of clusters and represent it visually.

 * * *

+#### Task 3: Exploratory Data Analysis - Retail
+#### Problem Statement: Perform Exploratory Data Analysis on dataset SampleSuperstore.
+As a business manager, try to find out the weak areas where you can work to make more profit.
+What all business problems you can derive by exploring the data?

+* * *